 Foods with trans fats are some of the most damaging foods.

 If you see trans fats listed, or words such as “partially hydrogenated oils” or “hydrogenated oils” on the ingredient list, you should put the product right back on the shelf (2,3).

 For some individuals (such as those with high blood pressure), sodium amounts are an important component on the nutrition label to look at.
 Although sodium is an essential nutrient for our health, not everyone responds to it in the same way and can be more sodium-sensitive than others.

 Keep in mind that it’s best to consume this nutrient in natural forms; such as from vegetables or meats.
 Foods such as canned soups, frozen meals, or processed meats contain a high level of sodium to help preserve the product and should be avoided.

 This number includes both fiber and sugar in the total value.
-This value is important to look for if you have diabetes or are trying to avoid excess sugar intake.
+This value is important to look for if you are trying to avoid excess sugar intake.

 Although many low-carb diets are gaining popularity, keep in mind that not all carbohydrates are bad for us.

 It’s more important to focus on complex carbohydrates (e.g. vegetables, fruit, beans, nuts or whole grains) vs. simple carbohydrates (e.g. fruit juices, chips, cereals, or baked goods).